What is the Cost-Plus Contract?

 When to Use a Cost-Plus Contract?

-The cost-plus agreement will be successful only if certain systems are in place prior to the execution of the contract,
+The cost-plus agreement will be successful only if certain systems are in place before the execution of the contract,

-- A proper communication channel is established between the contractor and the contractee to have up to date knowledge of the progress of the contract
+- A proper communication channel is established between the contractor and the contractee to keep up a knowledge of the progress of the contract.

-- All the terms and condition all properly mentioned in the contract to avoid disputes in future
+- All the terms and conditions all properly mentioned in the contract to avoid disputes in the future.

 - A team should be there to make sure that proper accounting, budgeting, audit, and other records are maintained for the contract under consideration.